 Check for the Donor flow rate.

-Start Teal pump with FRCA in automatic mode at 3 kg/hr when the pressure on the delivery of the pump reaches 50 kg/cm2g, open the manual valve to introduce the Teal into V 201, check for flow rate.
+Start Teal pump with FICA in automatic mode at 3 kg/hr when the pressure on the delivery of the pump reaches 50 kg/cm2g, open the manual valve to introduce the Teal into V 201, check for flow rate.

-Set FRC 1401 and FRC 1302 in cascade with FRC 1702 at specification ratio.
+Set FIC 1401 and FIC 1302 in cascade with FIC 1702 at specification ratio.

 Keep this condition for two hours.